cschetan77/front-end-int-prep/HTML_CSS/README.md

 ***

-By managing focus cycling within the modal and returning focus after close, this approach creates a smooth, predictable, and accessible experience for keyboard users compatible with WCAG guidelines[1][3][5].
+By managing focus cycling within the modal and returning focus after close, this approach creates a smooth, predictable, and accessible experience for keyboard users compatible with WCAG guidelines.

-Focus management is critically important for screen reader users because it controls which element is currently active and ensures that users receive the correct audio feedback about their location and interaction context within a webpage or application[1][2].
+Focus management is critically important for screen reader users because it controls which element is currently active and ensures that users receive the correct audio feedback about their location and interaction context within a webpage or application.

 ## Why Focus Management Matters for Screen Reader Users

 - **Keeps Users Oriented:** Screen readers announce information about the element that has focus.
-Proper focus management ensures users know exactly where they are on the page, preventing confusion and disorientation[2][3].
+Proper focus management ensures users know exactly where they are on the page, preventing confusion and disorientation.
-- **Provides Audio Feedback for Changes:** When content dynamically changes (e.g., modals opening, error messages appearing), moving focus programmatically alerts screen reader users to these updates through audio cues[4][2].
+- **Provides Audio Feedback for Changes:** When content dynamically changes (e.g., modals opening, error messages appearing), moving focus programmatically alerts screen reader users to these updates through audio cues.
 - **Enables Efficient Navigation:** Screen reader users often move through content sequentially using keyboard commands.
-Logical, managed focus order helps users navigate efficiently without unnecessary tabbing or guesswork[5].
+Logical, managed focus order helps users navigate efficiently without unnecessary tabbing or guesswork.
-- **Prevents Lost or Confused Focus:** Poor or missing focus management can cause users to lose their place, such as when focus resets unexpectedly or is placed on non-interactive elements without meaningful content[6].
+- **Prevents Lost or Confused Focus:** Poor or missing focus management can cause users to lose their place, such as when focus resets unexpectedly or is placed on non-interactive elements without meaningful content.
-- **Supports User Interactions:** When interactive elements appear or disappear (e.g., dialogs, dropdowns), proper focus management ensures users are guided into and out of these elements smoothly, preserving context[3][6].
+- **Supports User Interactions:** When interactive elements appear or disappear (e.g., dialogs, dropdowns), proper focus management ensures users are guided into and out of these elements smoothly, preserving context.

 ## Summary
 Focus management is essential for assistive technology users because it controls and communicates the user's position on the page, tells when important changes happen, and ensures a logical, predictable navigation experience, making digital content accessible and usable[2][5][6].